 Q. Who can open up a Help to Buy ISA account?

-A. As long as you’ve never owned a home before and are over the age of 16, you can open a Help to Buy ISA account.
+A. As long as you’ve never owned a home before, and you're over the age of 16, you can open a Help to Buy ISA account.

 Q. Can I open an account with someone else?